avamsykiran/JavaFSD_May2022/04.Spring/3. Spring Web/README.md

         is a sub-module provided by spring boot module of spring framework and provides the testing platform for with all neccssary inclusions like mockito and hamcrest.

+Authentication and Authorization

+    Authentication is to verify and confirm the identity of the user.
+It is done using a public key (userid/username/emailId/mobile...etc) and a private key (PIN/Password/OTP...etc).
+    Authentication on successful verification grants entry into the app.

+    anonymous user  is a user that did not log in yet. and authenticated user is a user whose credentials are verifeid meaning he logged in.

+    Authorization is to check if the authenticated user has a privilage or not.
+Privileage is access to one or moe resources or operations.
+Is managed based on 'roles' like for a e-commerce application ADMIN/CONSUMER/VENDOR/DELIVERY ..etc., can be roles.

+Authentication is done via a large variety of machanisims.

+    1. Form based Authentication
+    2. Token based Authentication
+        ..........etc.,

+    Form Based Authentication:
+        the user Identity is accepted from a html form and that data is securly (in encrypted form ) is brought back to the server and on the server the data is varified and if success then it is maintianed in the session on the server.
+As long as the user keeps interacting with the server, the session lives and rememebrs him as authenticated. and because of this after authentiction, the upcoming request baring that session id are concidered authenticated.

+    Token Based Authentication
+        the user Identity is accepted from a html form and that data is securly (in encrypted form ) is brought back to the server and on the server the data is varified and if success then a token is generated and issued to the user. this token has to be submitted along with each new request. the token is verified every time a request comes in.

+        jwt - json web token
+            is one of the most common token standard used in token based authentication .

+            { header.payload.signature }

+CSRF    -   Cross Site  Reference Forgery

+        is enabled in case of dynamic web applications and is disbled in case of rest-api.

+Spring Security Archetecture

+    UserDetails
+    UserDetailsService      loadUserByUserName(....)
+    AuthenticationManager
+    PasswordEncoder
+    HttpSecurity
+    WebSecurityConfigAdapter

+            https   =   http + SSL (Secured Socket Layer)